anaform/CRForm/README.md

 > A starter kit featuring:
 * Router
+* Component
+* Dependence Injection
 * Core Directives
-* Component (View and Decorators)
-* Dependence Injection
 * Custom Directives
+* Form (pending - broken in version alpha28 of angular2)

-This repo serves as an extremely minimal starter for anyone looking to get up and running with Angular 2 and TypeScript.
+The goal of this repository is to maintain a project always up-to-date with the very latest version of Angular2, while keep improving and adding features.
+Therefore being able to use it as an extremely minimal base to get up and running with Angular 2 and TypeScript.
 Using a [Webpack](http://webpack.github.io/) for building files and assisting with boilerplate.

 ### Quick start
 ```bash